 You might have insurance, but does your home insurance cover the natural disasters that could destroy your home and property?
 Not all do, and you might be surprised to learn that not everyone has adequate insurance cover on their home and contents.

-Most home insurance policies cover accidental or sudden water damage caused due to storms or floods.
-However, many insurers will check to ascertain if the damage was sudden or gradual, and in the case of the latter, it could be put down to poor maintenance on your part and may not be covered under insurance.
+However, many insurers will check to see if the damage was sudden as a result of a storm, or gradual and put down to poor maintenance on your part.
+If the provider determines it to be the latter, you may not be covered under insurance.

 Speaking of water damage, flooding may be an event that your home insurance provider covers you for.
 While it is included in most policies as standard, there are exceptions, as the rate of flooding increases across Australia due to climate change.

 In areas where flooding has a higher likelihood, homeowners may not be covered by insurance providers.
 Or, a significant premium may be charged for coverage.

 Australia is a sunburnt country, and damage caused by bushfires is a common occurrence.
 Luckily, many policies include protection against fire damage.
 However, it’s important to check if your fire damage insurance policy also covers damage from smoke and ash, as some insurers may not cover these events.

 Fire damage isn’t limited to just the exterior of your home, and can also destroy your contents as well.
 You may want to consider contents insurance that includes fire protection for your possessions as well.

 Much like flood insurance, as the rate of bushfires have increased in Australia, some insurance providers may not offer your home coverage against bushfires, or instead charge a significant premium for it.